victoriaaarmstrong/cisc867_project/README.md

 - _testing.py_ contains code used to test the model after it had been trained
 - _participantdata.py_ contains the code that created the dataset from the [WESAD Dataset](https://archive.ics.uci.edu/ml/datasets/WESAD+%28Wearable+Stress+and+Affect+Detection%29)
 - the _images_ folder contains relevant images from training and testing, all are labeled accordingly
+- the _sample_ folder contains three checkpoints of weights that can be loaded in, as well as two dataloaders (train and test)

 Given the size of the dataset, I couldn't include all of the data used but I've included one batch of images as well as three checkpoints (beginning, midway, end) in case you would like to test anything out.
+If you do want more data, let me know and I can pass it along.

 The Frechet Inception Distance was calculated using [pytorch_fid](https://github.com/mseitzer/pytorch-fid)